pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/04_checkbox_radio.md

 ### Custom Radio Unchecked

-As mentioned earlier, Material Design radio elements are 20px x 20px.
-Clay CSS doesn't provide modifying sizes individually.
+As mentioned earlier, Material Design radio elements are `20px` x `20px`.
+Clay CSS does not provide modifying sizes individually.
 We will have to update `_clay_custom.scss`.

 _/src/css/\_clay_variables.scss_